Real estate for starters. How much do I need to invest in real estate? Active investment.

 However, not every cheap property is terrible.
 If you have found an affordable house that needs repairs, consider taking it up.
 And make sure you price the cost of potential repairs realistically.

-Three tips, purchase price
+Three tips on the purchase price

 Tip 1.

-Finding out a median price is pretty straightforward.
-Seek help from a realtor or check the list of recently sold homes.
 While you go through the price from the least to the most expensive, you will find the median price.
 The medium price that falls on the list is the median price.
 Set your initial price at 25-50%.
-Any price point lower than 50% is a no-no, as these areas are most labeled as crime zones.
-Any price point higher than 25% over the median and your mortgage payment would soar, making your cash flow negative. note #1: for the residential USA market, good tools: Zillow, Trulia note #2: for the first-time investor, an ideal market - a local market, the one where you fill maximum comfort, still may not be the most profitable. |
+Any price point lower than 50% is a no-no, as these areas are mostly labeled as crime zones.
+Any price point higher than 25% over the median would cause your mortgage payment to soar, making your cash flow negative.

 Tip 2.

 Once you have found a suitable property, the next step is to run a real estate analysis.
-Compare the overall property by finding similar properties in the area sold over the past several months.
+Compare the overall property by finding similar properties sold over several months.
 Once you have identified similar properties, compare their selling prices.
-This should give you an idea of what you should pay before starting the negotiation process. |
+This should give you an idea of what you should pay before starting the negotiation process.

 Tip 3.

 This is not rocket science!
 Most of the time, people forget to negotiate and buy whatever they are charged.
 It's always better to negotiate the price as this can increase the chance of getting a fair share of the price-off from the marked price.
 Many people fail to reap this benefit because they don't see a point in negotiating.
-Now, if you try to negotiate, ensure you know the facts and statistics. |
+If you try to negotiate, ensure you know the facts and statistics.

 Saving the downpayment